top of page

 Eligibility: Artists residing in or from Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.

 Application fee of $20 to submit.
-Accepted works will be exhibited in the Artists’ Guild Gallery within the Chapman Cultural Center in Spartanburg, SC from June 2nd through 27th.
+Accepted works will be exhibited in the Artists’ Guild Gallery within the Chapman Cultural Center in Spartanburg, SC, from June 2nd through 27th.
 This first-floor gallery space receives high foot traffic and is open to the public Tuesday through Saturday.
-Our 2025 Juror is Rosetta Nesbitt of Spartanburg, SC.
+Our 2026 Juror is Winston Wingo of Spartanburg, SC.

 Submit Entries at www.ArtistsGuildSpartanburg.org/Woven